bfan1256/trade-or-tighten/README.md

 # Trade or Tighten

-A website that allows you to play trade or tighten in real-time w/ friends.
+A web app that allows you to play trade or tighten in real-time w/ friends 📈

 ## Getting Started from Source